ga4gh/data-security/AAI/README.md

 then in some downstream application that protects data.*

 **Data Owners:**

-Data owners are expected to run an Broker that has /userinfo endpoint.
-A valid access token from a Broker trusted by the data owner can be used and claims sent back to the user wishing to access data.

 Data owners are not required to implement or operate an Identity Provider (though they may choose to do so) or an Broker.